 Once this file is in place you can apply any updates using the Ubuntu package manager without overwriting services the VisibleThread application relies upon.

 How to apply critical security updates on the Ubuntu OS

-You can apply any available critical security updates to the VM from the command line using the 'unattended-upgrades' package.
+You can apply any available critical security updates to the VM from the command line using a utility script installed on the VM.

 It's good practice to run these updates on a Monthly basis.